Boryslav: Jewish lives saved

+For a description of the activities in Boryslav during the war, see the Encyclopedia of Camps and Ghettos.
 A personal-account history of this period is recounted by the Polish-American writer — and Boryslav native — Wilhelm Dichter in his popular and acclaimed literary debut, Koń Pana Boga.
 It is a memoir of the war in Borsylav as Dichter experienced it as a Polish-Jewish child.